jennaose/rust_internship/day-3.md

 this line of code assigns `3.0` fractional number to `y` variable with data type `float` and size 32 bits

--**Boolean:** this is a data type used when a true or a false value is needed. it is defined using the `bool` keyword
+- **Boolean:** this is a data type used when a true or a false value is needed. it is defined using the `bool` keyword

             let heisthere : bool= true;

--**Character:** This is used when declaring alphabetic values.
-It can also be
+- **Character:** This is used when declaring alphabetic values.
+It can also be in declared as symbols.

+            let c = 'z';
+            let z: char = 'ℤ';

+## Aggregate Data Type
+Aggregate data types are data types that group together multiple individual elements into a single entity.
+Aggregate types are used when you want to store and manipulate a collection of related data as a single unit.

+Here are the common types of aggregate data types:

+- **Array:** An array is a collection of elements, all of which are of the same type, stored in contiguous memory locations.
+Each element in the array can be accessed by its index.

+               let numbers: [i32; 5] = [1, 2, 3, 4, 5];  // An array of 5 integers
+               println!("{}", numbers[0]);  // Access the first element (1)

+- **Tuple:** A tuple is a collection of values that can be of different types.
+Tuples are ordered and can be accessed by position (index).
+Tuples are commonly used when you want to group together different types of data.

+               let person: (i32, f64, &str) = (30, 72.5, "Alice");
+               println!("Name: {}, Age: {}, Weight: {}", person.2, person.0, person.1);

+- **Struct:** A struct (short for "structure") is a custom data type that allows you to group related data using named fields.

+                        struct Person {
+                            name: String,
+                            age: u32,
+                            height: f64,
+                        }

+                        let person = Person {
+                            name: String::from("Alice"),
+                            age: 30,
+                            height: 5.5,
+                        };
+                        println!("Name: {}, Age: {}, Height: {}", person.name, person.age, person.height);

+- **String:** In some languages (like Rust or C++), a String is considered an aggregate data type because it is essentially a collection of characters (an array of char)

+- **Collections:** (**Vectors**, Lists, Hash Maps, etc.) Some aggregate data types are part of the standard library in modern programming languages.

+                        let mut numbers = vec![1, 2, 3];  // A vector in Rust
+                        numbers.push(4);  // Add an element